|

 2. Financial

-instability since collapse of "bubble economy" and Asian crisis.
+instability and stagnation since collapse of "bubble economy" and Asian crisis.

 4. “Crony